hhhhhar/KPA-Tracker/README.md

 # KPA-Tracker: Towards Robust and Real-Time Category-Level Articulated Object 6D Pose Tracking

-This repository is the official implementation of the paper [OMAD: Object Model with Articulated Deformations for Pose Estimation and Retrieval](https://sites.google.com/view/omad-bmvc//).
+This repository is the official implementation of the paper KPA-Tracker: Towards Robust and Real-Time Category-Level Articulated Object 6D Pose Tracking.
 This paper has been accepted to AAAI 2024.

 ![Overview](assets/OMAD.png)
 ![Visulization](assets/qualitative%20results.png)